-While it was a challenging year in many ways, we were pleased to finish in the top quintile of the Morningstar World Allocation category.
-We were also honored to be named "The Fund for the Next Market" by Mutual Fund Observer (Mutual Fund Observer, December 2018 issue).
+While it was a challenging year in many ways, we were pleased to be named "The Fund for the Next Market" by Mutual Fund Observer (Mutual Fund Observer, December 2018 issue).

 Below we share some thoughts on what the next market might look like and how we think about this challenge.